sumadvena/passgen/README.md

 Passgen is a **dead simple** random password utility written in C.

-It could be used to create a random string and paste it (copying is done automatically) to a password manager.
+It can be used to create a random string and paste it (copying is done automatically) to a password manager.
-Aim of this magnificent piece of software is **just excercise**.
+Aim of this magnificent piece of software is **just an excercise**.

 ## Installation
 ### Requirements